project-open-data/project-open-data.github.io/whitepapers/fundingagency.md

 Currently, different functional communities (e.g. financial assistance, budget, finance, procurement) use different coding schemes to represent agency.

 In Federal contracting, sometimes one organization serves as the contracting office for another organization.
-Federal Acquisition Regulation defines “assisted acquisition” as a type of interagency acquisition where one agency performs acquisition activities (“servicing agency”) on another agency’s behalf (“requesting agency”), such as awarding and administering a contract, task order, or delivery order.
+The Federal Acquisition Regulation defines “assisted acquisition” as a type of interagency acquisition where one agency performs acquisition activities (“servicing agency”) on another agency’s behalf (“requesting agency”), such as awarding and administering a contract, task order, or delivery order.
 In this paper, the servicing agency that is performing the acquisition activities is referred to as the “awarding” organization, and the agency that has the funding and authority to carry out a particular activity is referred to as the “funding” organization.
 If there is only one agency involved, the “awarding” and “funding” elements are within the same agency.

 This practice also applies to financial assistance awards.